A lot of job seekers ask me what to say in their interview.

 You have just as much right to ask questions, and you owe it to yourself to gather the information YOU need to know if it’s a job you want to pursue.

 Remember – there are thousands of employers out there that you could interview for!
 You have options, just like the employer does.
+If you receive more than one job offer, here’s how to choose between multiple offers.

 If you do go in with this approach, you will stand out and make a better impression.